easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_VISUAL_GUIDE.md

 ```
 Pros:
 ✓ Simple - just paste and go
-✓ No account needed on Q-IDE
+✓ No account needed on Top Dog
 ✓ Full control - revoke anytime
 ✓ Each service has its own key
 ✓ Works offline (once saved)